propublica/sunlight-congress/README.md

 Before being able to switch to Kramdown:

 * Support for **Pygments syntax highlighting** in Kramdown core. @navarroj has created [krampygs](https://github.com/navarroj/krampygs/blob/master/krampygs.rb), a plugin which does this.
+Kramdown core could offer support for this with a flag, or Jekyll could do it itself, [as it does for Redcarpet](https://github.com/mojombo/jekyll/blob/master/lib/jekyll/converters/markdown/redcarpet_parser.rb#L6-L23).